Braulo/att/README.md

 # ATT (Just a dApp game where you can write any text then put it on a blockchain and then upvote other texts)

 ### TL;DR
-Just a dApp game where you can write some text safe it on a blockchain and then upvote/downvote other texts.
+Just a simple game where you can write some text safe it on a blockchain and then upvote/downvote other texts.
 The Text that hat the most upvotes after 1 day will get put in the 'hall of fame' and the text will be shown for all users.

 See this app in action :) <br>